RemcoTukker/RemcoTukker.github.io/_mypages/Resume.md

   * Development of new features for COMETS, which is a small C# WPF software package for use by non-profits giving healthcare in Africa.
 It is mainly used for patient administration.
   * Maintenance and administration of the Continuous Integration platform that is used by the whole software development department of Ortec.
 This is currently a homebrew Python system, but I will replace it by a Jenkins (Java) solution.
 * Software Developer / Researcher at [Almende](http://www.almende.org) and [DoBots](http://www.dobots.nl) (2012 - 2014)
   * Lead development on the Almende part of the European FP7 project ARUM, which included developing JBoss ESB services, a NodeJS agent system and front-end JS development, as well as coordination with the other ARUM partners.
+This project was focused on Operations Research topics.
   * Business and technical development for the robotics startup DoBots, which is an Almende spin-off.
 This involved identifying business opportunities and creating prototypes, often including Android (Java) development and embedded software in C and C++.

 ## Formal Education